Brown gemstones may not be a popular choice in jewelry.

 Chocolate opals are translucent to opaque and have a glossy luster.
 Some specimens have minor impurities and flaws but they’ll not significantly affect the price of the stone.

-However, highly valued chocolate opal may not have inclusions and are often very glossy.
+However, highly valued chocolate opals may not have inclusions and are often very glossy.

-Chocolate opal is relatively soft (5.5 to 6.5 Mohs) and works well on most jewelry types.
+Chocolate opal is relatively soft (5.5 to 6.5 Mohs) and the gemstone quality can get damaged if not cared for.
 Due to their soft nature, it’s advisable to buy chocolate opal with protective settings or buy loose gemstones then find the best setting for your stone.

 Similar to Tiger’s Eye, cat’s eye apatite exhibits chatoyancy.